Fort Apache (film): Plot

-At a dinner party with the O’Rourkes Colonel Thursday interrupts only to be told by Lt O’Rourke that he is in love with Philadelphia.
-She agrees to be married but the colonel forbids it.
+At a dinner party with the O’Rourkes, Colonel Thursday interrupts only to be told by Lt O’Rourke that he is in love with Philadelphia.
+She agrees to be married, but the colonel forbids it.

-Cochise has led into Mexico, fleeing starvation and abuse.
-Thursday wants to be the man who brought them back.
+Cochise has moved into Mexico, fleeing starvation and abuse.
+Thursday wants to be the man who brings the Apaches back.
 York successfully negotiates for peace with Cochise, who returns to American soil, but Thursday, eager for a military victory, musters the entire regiment to ride against the Apache.

-Outnumbered two to one, Thursday agrees to meet with Cochise, whose allies include Geronimo.
-Deaf to Cochise's eloquent statement Thursday promises to attack the next morning.
+Outnumbered four to one, Thursday agrees to meet with Cochise, whose allies include Geronimo.
+Deaf to Cochise's eloquent statement, Thursday promises to attack the next morning.
 York tells Thursday attacking in columns of fours would be suicidal.
 Thursday orders York to take Michael and stay back with the supply train.
 Thursday charges directly into Cochise's trap.
-Wounded and separated from his men, he refuses a rescue from York and instead returns to die with the remnants of his command.
+Wounded and separated from his men, Thursday refuses a rescue from York and instead returns to die with the remnants of his command.
 Cochise spares York and the soldiers who did not participate in the battle.

-Several years later, Thursday is a hero.
-Entertaining some correspondents Regimental Commander Colonel York says nothing to tarnish the legend.
+Several years later, Thursday has come to be regarded as a hero.
+Entertaining some correspondents, Regimental Commander Colonel York says nothing to tarnish the legend.
 He adds that those who died that day will never be forgotten as long as the regiment lives.
 He leads the regiment off after Geronimo.